 Fatal error: Class ‘ClassName’ not found…

-• Double-check namespaces and autoloader configurations.
+- Double-check your namespaces and autoloader setup.

 Syntax Errors (Parse Errors)